 Your user name will be displayed in the prompt.
 If it says "C:\Users\Admin>" then it means that your user name is actually Admin.

-Some users enter a PIN or other biometric piece of information. dbFront is not able to authenticate in that way.
-You will need to recover your actual password and use that instead.
+Some users enter a PIN or other biometric piece of information when they login. dbFront is not able to authenticate in that way.
+You will need to recover your actual password and use that instead of the PIN.

 3) No Permission?